-In October 2018, the Compensation Committee granted 60,000 MSUs to the executive officers and 60,000 MSUs to certain non-executive employees, which represent a target number of shares to be earned upon achievement of stock price targets ("2018 MSUs").
-The maximum number of shares that an employee can earn is 500% of the target number of the 2018 MSUs if the Company achieves five stock price targets ranging from \$140 to \$172.
-The performance period for the first two stock price targets is from October 26, 2018 to December 31, 2021, and the performance period for the last three price targets is from October 26, 2018 to December 31, 2023.
-As of December 31, 2018, none of the stock price targets has been met.
-If the stock price targets are achieved during the performance periods, the 2018 MSUs will vest on January 1, 2024, with post-vesting sales restrictions on the vested shares for up to an additional two years.
-The total stock-based compensation cost for the 2018 MSUs is \$41.1 million.
+In October 2018, the Compensation Committee granted 60,000 MSUs to the executive officers and 60,000 MSUs to certain non-executive employees, which represented a target number of shares that would be earned upon achievement of stock price targets ("2018 MSUs").
+The maximum number of shares that an employee could earn was 500% of the target number of the 2018 MSUs if the Company achieved five stock price targets ranging from \$140 to \$172 during a performance period from October 26, 2018 to December 31, 2023.
+As of December 31, 2019, all stock price targets have been achieved and the employees were awarded a total of 0.6 million shares.
+The 2018 MSUs will vest on January 1, 2024, with post-vesting sales restrictions on the vested shares for up to an additional two years.
+The total stock-based compensation cost for the 2018 MSUs, excluding cancelled shares for the terminated employees, is \$40.4 million.